Image

 • Class E Felony – no more than four years in prison

-Ultimately, the outcome of your felony criminal case depends on a number of factors.
-If you receive a felony conviction, the exact punishment you are sentenced to will be decided by the judge.
-They will weigh information such as the specific circumstances of the crime, your personal history and other details.
+Ultimately, the conviction and sentence in your felony criminal case is influenced by a variety of factors.
+If you receive a felony conviction, the exact terms of your punishment will be decided by the judge.
+They will take into account factors such as the specific circumstances of the crime, your criminal history and other details.

-There are some special crimes for which the class and subsequent punishment are enhanced, meaning what is usually considered a Class D felony in Missouri can be raised to a Class C, etc. This can happen if you have prior convictions or in certain crimes that are considered dangerous or crimes due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
-On the other hand, with the representation and dedication of a talented Newton County criminal defense attorney, what was originally a Class B charge could be reduced to a lower class felony, a felony charge could be dropped down to a misdemeanor or your criminal defense attorney may be able to get you a less serious.
+There are some special crimes for which the class and subsequent punishment are enhanced, meaning what is typically classified as a Class D felony in Missouri can be raised to a Class C, etc. This can happen if you have prior convictions or for certain crimes that are considered dangerous or crimes based on a victim’s race, sexual orientation, religion, national origin, sex or disability.
+Likewise, with the representation and dedication of a talented Newton County criminal defense attorney, what was originally a Class B felony could be dropped down to a lesser class felony, a felony charge could be minimized to a misdemeanor or your criminal defense attorney could argue to get you a less severe.

-You may also be able to have the charged dropped completely, if you have the right circumstances and a diligent and skillful criminal defense attorney.
-If your case for your innocence is sound but the prosecutor is not willing to drop the charges, your Combs Waterkotte criminal defense lawyer will present your case meticulously to your peers in a jury trial, leaving the jury members to then determine whether or not you are guilty.
-Contact our Newton County, MO felony defense attorneys today to discuss your case and your options and receive quality counsel and representation.
+You may also be able to avoid a criminal conviction altogether, if you have the right circumstances and a diligent and skillful criminal defense attorney.
+If you have a strong case but the prosecutor refuses to drop the charges, your criminal defense lawyer with Combs Waterkotte will present your case meticulously to your peers in a jury trial, leaving the jury members to then determine whether or not you are guilty.
+Contact Combs Waterkotte to discuss your case and potential options with our Newton County, MO criminal defense attorneys.

 Misdemeanor Charges in Missouri